 This section provides an overview of all important aspects that are essential for the protection of personnel as well as safe and trouble-free operation.
 Additional task-specific safety instructions will be provided in the sections that refer to the individual life stages of the plant.

-2.1 Explanation of symbols Safety instructions
+2.1 Explanation of symbols Safety and warning notices

-Safety instructions are marked with symbols in these instructions.
-The safety instructions are always introduced by signal words that express the extent of the danger.
+Safety and warning notices are marked with symbols in this document.
+The introductory signal words express the respective extent of the danger.